fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Start-AzureSqlDatabaseImport.md

 PS C:\> $ImportRequest = Start-AzureSqlDatabaseImport -SqlConnectionContext $SqlContext -StorageContainer $Container -DatabaseName $DatabaseName -BlobName $BlobName
 ```

-This example initiates an import process from the Blob storage in the $BlobName variable into the ssSDS named DatabaseName.
+This example initiates an import process from the Blob storage in the $BlobName variable into the Azure SQL Database named DatabaseName.

 ## PARAMETERS